 Positive persistence is key, that is.
 Fatty will paw at my door when he wants something, causing the door to move back and forth within its frame.
 It sounds like actual knocking.
 I can often hear it in my dreams.
 He does this for hours, and it is always effective.
 It is important to continue to build relationships in a particular niche when link building.
 People won’t forget you and you will come off as genuinely interested in their work.
 Don’t stop commenting and participating in conversations on a blog just because you already received the link.

 One Size Doesn’t Fit All

 Cats always try to force themselves into fitting into boxes that are too small for them.
 Link building often requires writing a guest post, which means you’ll have to link back to your client’s blog through anchor text.
 Some guest bloggers link back willy-nilly and don’t once stop to make sure that what they are writing about, and what they are linking to, are actually connected.
-The content you are writing must have a direct relationship to your client’s business.
-Readers are looking for a particular insight or information when they choose to read an article, so don’t spam them by promising something insightful and instead shoving a product down their throats.
+The content you are writing must have a direct relationship with your client’s business.
+Readers are looking for a particular insight or information when they choose to read an article, so don’t spam them by promising something insightful and instead of shoving a product down their throats.
 We can leave that to product placement.

 Pursue the Most Influential